aiforged/docs/docs/services/utilities/aiforged-image-splitter.md

    * Drop to the right for Post-processor.&#x20;
 4. Save.

-{% hint style="info" %}
+!!! info
     Utilities run as part of the parent’s lifecycle.
 Use Execute Before Process or Execute After Process to control the timing.
 Avoid configuring utility services as standalone services.
-{% endhint %}

-{% hint style="info" %}
+!!! info
     Tip: Attach Image Splitter as a pre-processor to generate page-level items before OCR or classification, or as a post-processor to branch page-level review after core processing.
-{% endhint %}

 ***